OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-multiple-ranges.md

 ##### Properties

-Be familiar with [Reading properties of RangeAreas](#reading-properties-of-rangeareas) before you write code that reads any properties listed.
+Be familiar with [Read properties of RangeAreas](#read-properties-of-rangeareas) before you write code that reads any properties listed.
 There are subtleties to what gets returned.

 - address
 - addressLocal